-Iran’s Deputy Representative to the UN says Western countries don’t need to consider themselves guardians of Iranian women
+Iran’s Deputy Representative to the UN: Western countries don’t need to consider themselves guardians of Iranian women

-Zahra Ershadi, Iran’s Deputy Representative to the UN, criticized the role Western countries have assumed as guardians of women during her speech at a meeting on Women, Peace, and Security held at the Security Council on Thursday.
-She said,
+Zahra Ershadi, Iran’s Deputy Representative to the UN, criticized the role that, according to her, Western countries have assumed as guardians of women during a speech at a meeting on Women, Peace, and Security held in the Security Council on Thursday.
+She said:

-The tragic death of Mahsa Amini, a young Iranian woman, broke the hearts not only of our government but also of the people of my country.
+The tragic death of Mahsa Amini, a young Iranian girl, broke the heart of not only our government but also the people of our country.
 We are saddened by this incident and hope never to witness such a tragic loss again.
-A thorough investigation was conducted to determine the circumstances leading to this tragic death.
+A full investigation has been conducted to determine the circumstances leading to this tragic death.

-So far, the findings of two initial investigations have been shared with member countries and UN-affiliated organizations.
+So far, the findings of the two initial investigations have been shared with member countries and UN-affiliated organizations.
 Iranian women are intelligent, educated, dedicated, patriotic, and aware of their rights.
 They also know how to engage with the government in a peaceful and constructive manner to advance their rights.
-Therefore, we advise Western countries that they do not need to consider themselves guardians or spokespersons for Iranian women.
+Therefore, we advise Western countries that they don’t need to consider themselves as guardians or spokespersons for Iranian women.

 In this context, the following articles have been published in Iran Gate: